 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are made through a jail approved pre-paid phone account or phone card .
-Calls made in jail are generally more costly than regular phone calls.
+Calls made in jail are generally more expensive than regular phone calls.
 There are certain restrictions about when and how often you can use the phone, but inmates must keep in mind that you are just one of many people who want to talk to their loved ones.
 If you are disciplined for an infraction, your ability to use the phone could be reduced or forbidden.

 Phone Number: 218-547-1424